joshwheelerISU/CS3337/README.md

 # IRC DELIVERABLE ASSIGNMENT

 This is a basic IRC Server / Client set capable of facilitating conversation between remote clients.
+It uses sockets and POSIX threads for networking and multithreading, respectively.

 ## COMPILATION